NUDelta/analyze-the-pear/transcripts/charles-seongsik.md

 A: right

-B: so if x equals one its here so we want to just do it once and twice, length is 4, 4 -1 is 3 so itll do it 1 and 2 and it doesnt do it inclusively
+B: [so if x equals one its here so we want to just do it once and twice, length is 4, 4 -1 is 3 so itll do it 1 and 2 and it doesnt do it inclusively](../hetero_explanation_schema.md)

 A: so all of this makes sense to me [we just have to add the i+ increment it](./planning_schema.md)

 B: plus plus.
-And thne
+And then

 <a href=../hetero_explanation_schema.md>
 A: so like [return the sum value if they add up](./planning_schema.md). no we need to return the index values